For beginners just getting into the tasty world of meat smoking, the best and easiest meats to smoke are rated by professional meat smokers in the US.

 Besides learning the best meats to smoke as a beginner, this article will also provide you with crucial smoking information from our experts.

-- The Key to a good smoke is keeping the smoker at the correct temperature.
+- The Key to a good smoke is keeping the smoker at the correct temperature, even for beef ribs.

 - Tougher meats are good to smoke as they have more fat in them.

 - Smoking less expensive cuts of meat gives you freedom to experiment and practice your smoking skills.

 The meats listed in this article are all tasty and easy to smoke, making them ideal for amateur smokers perfecting their skills.

 Most Professionals still smoke these easy meats as the results are delicious.

 The cuts of meat listed below are some of the best meats to smoke as they require very little preparation and are forgiving in most circumstances.

 “Cooking is the art of adjustment”

 - Jacques Pepin American Chef, Winner of the James Beard award for General Cooking 1991 and 2000